‘Terrible’ and ‘Shameful’ Edinburgh Festival Fringe work practices revealed

 “This report is a glimpse into the shameful practices that employers use to staff venues through underpay, discrimination, tied housing and overwork.
 We want to see it all end.
 With it will come a Fringe that is fair and works for all.
 Some festival employers insist that if they paid their staff a proper wage their business would collapse.
 But the reality is that any business which can’t afford to pay its staff properly cannot afford to operate.”

-However, Pleasance director Anthony Alderson said: “The legacy of our volunteering programme is incredibly positive with volunteers going on to build careers in major theatrical institutions across the globe.”
+However, Pleasance director Anthony Alderson said: “The Pleasance Theatre Trust, a charity registered in Scotland, runs a legal volunteer programme, in a similar way that many cultural and sporting events do, the legacies of which are celebrated for the many opportunities they create.
+The legacy of our volunteering programme is incredibly positive with volunteers going on to build careers in major theatrical institutions across the globe.

+“Volunteers at the Pleasance receive a subsistence to cover expenses and we provide accommodation at no cost to the individual, with each participant receiving a single private bedroom.

+“I myself started as a volunteer and 45 per cent of this year’s management team began in the same way.
+It is a hugely positive experience and many volunteers return year after year.”